gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-(reverse-engineering)-program.md

 }
 ```

-### 2.2.1 exercise:

-Refactor the code with real variable names and clean structures such as: if/while/for/etc.. (control flow)
+Let's refactor the code with real variable names and clean structures such as: if/while/for/etc.. (control flow).

-### 2.2.2 exercise:

 We now are able to clean the code.
 It outs mainly that the first code part is always equals to 8.
 We are then now refactoring the source code with register `r15` in favor of `j`.